When are Outlander season four episodes released on Amazon?

 When does Outlander season four air?

-Outlander season four airs on Starz in the USA on Sunday evening, beginning on Sunday 4th November at 8pm EST.
+Outlander season four airs on Starz in the USA on Sunday evenings, beginning on Sunday 4 November at 8pm EST.

 The time difference means that it arrives on Amazon Prime Video in the UK on Monday morning.
 New episodes are released weekly.